Browser does not support script.

 Compulsory module

 This module is your first opportunity to apply your learning in a practice setting.
-Your first placement will be full time over 4 weeks, with an additional 3 weeks of teaching at the University.
+Your first placement will be full time, with an additional couple of weeks teaching at the University.
 While on placement you will work alongside, and be supervised by, a qualified occupational therapist.
 They will guide you and help you to develop basic skills to work as a member of a professional team.

 Credits: 30